jnappy/git-and-github-practice/dat_prework.md

 Welcome to Data Science at General Assembly!

 We're all really excited that you're joining the General Assembly community.
-In order to ensure your success in the course, we’ve created a short pre-course checklist.
+In order to ensure your success in the course, we’ve created a pre-work checklist that will take 10-15 hours.
 Please complete the following pre-work items before your first day so that both you and your computer will be prepared for class.

 In the meantime, feel free to reach out with any questions (or just to say hi)!
 * Instructor: (Name | Email)